MaJoRX0/Tokyo-Downloader/README.md

 # Tokyo Downloader
 ## 📌 Overview

 Tokyo Downloader is a Python-based tool that fetches download links for anime Episodes/OVAs/Movies/Specials from **Tokyo Insider**.
-The extracted links are saved in a text file for easy bulk downloading using any download manager that supports linebreak separated lists such as **Internet Download Manager (IDM)**, **wget**, and **yt-dlp**).
+The extracted links are saved in a text file for easy bulk downloading using any download manager such as **Internet Download Manager (IDM)**, **wget**, and **yt-dlp**.

 ## 🚀 Features